Jacques-afk/ID-blog/README.md

 4th.
 A social tab below to allow users to follow AmongUs/InnerSloth related content and news

 Features Left to Implement:

-1st: Allow the pictures to become smaller as well when minimizing
-2nd: Make the navigation bar scroll down as well
+Make the navigation bar scroll down as well

 Technologies Used: